 30.7.4 RTM Validation

-RTM Bids will include the same validation process implemented in the DAM except that the CAISO will not validate the Bid before and again after the Master File Data update.
-RTM Bids are only validated based on the current Master File Data on the relevant Trading Day.30.7.5 Validation of ETC Self-Schedules
+RTM Bids will include the same validation process implemented in the DAM with the following additional rules.
+The CAISO will not validate the Bid before and again after the Master File Data update.
+RTM Bids are only validated based on the current Master File Data on the relevant Trading Day.

+The CAISO will insert a Generated Bid or extend an Energy Bid or Self-Schedule in the RTM to cover any Day-Ahead Schedule, RUC Award, or Imbalance Reserves Award in the absence of the required Self-Schedule or Economic Bid components, or to fill in any gaps between any Self-Schedule Bid and any Economic Bid components to cover a Day-Ahead Schedule, RUC Award, or Imbalance Reserves Award.
+To the extent that an Energy Bid to the HASP/RTM is not accompanied by an Ancillary Services Bid, the CAISO will insert a Spinning Reserve and Non-Spinning Reserve Ancillary Services Bid at $ 0/MW for any certified Operating Reserve capacity.
+The CAISO also will generate a Self-Schedule Bid for any Generating Unit that has a Day-Ahead Schedule but has not submitted Bids in HASP/RTM, up to the quantity in the Day-Ahead Schedule.

+30.7.5 Validation of ETC Self-Schedules

 ETC Self-Schedules shall be validated pursuant to the procedures set forth in Section 16.6.